wandb/docs/docs/guides/integrations/other/kubeflow-pipelines-kfp.md

 ### Passing env vars to containers

-You may need to explicitly pass[WANDB env vars](../../track/environment-variables.md)to your containers.
-For two-way linking, you should also set the env var `WANDB_KUBEFLOW_URL` to the base URL of your Kubeflow Pipelines instance (e.g. `https://kubeflow.mysite.com`)
+You may need to explicitly pass [environment variables](../../track/environment-variables.md) to your containers.
+For two-way linking, you should also set the env var `WANDB_KUBEFLOW_URL` to the base URL of your Kubeflow Pipelines instance (for example `https://kubeflow.mysite.com`)

 ```python
 import os